Hypertrophic osteoarthropathy: Diagnosis

 People with hypertrophic osteoarthropathy may have bone scans showing parallel lines of activity along the cortex of the shafts and ends of tibiae, femurs and radii; especially around the knees, ankles and wrists.
 This activity may decrease after treatment of the underlying cause.

 Treatment

 Non-steroidal anti-inflammatory drugs (NSAIDs) can give significant relief of the symptoms.
 Treatment of lung cancer or other causes of hypertrophic osteoarthropathy results in regression of symptoms for some patients.

+Debilitating symptoms can be relieved using the COX-2 inhibitor rofecoxib.
+The symptoms recur on discontinuation of the drug.

+Octreotide, which reduces VEGF production, is beneficial.

 Etymology

 The eponymous 'Bamberger–Marie syndrome' is named for Austrian internist Eugen von Bamberger and French neurologist Pierre Marie.